wix-incubator/wixmedia-python/images.md

 #### Pixelate Filter ####

 Applies a pixelate effect to the image.
-The parameter value is the width of pixelation squares, (in pixels).
+The parameter value is the width of pixelation squares (in pixels).

 ```python
 pixelate(value)